 This does not mean the risk of catching COVID-19 is totally eliminated.
 There are many factors in play, some of which are beyond the control of the operator or destination, and some of which depend on the behavior of the travelers themselves.

 However, social distancing is nearly impossible on a full flight, even when middle seats are kept vacant.
-It’s very important to wear a mask and wash your hands well before and after eating or drinking, and after using the bathroom.
+It’s very important to wear a mask and wash your hands well with soap and water before and after eating or drinking, and after using the bathroom.

 Airports are a potential source of infection, with thousands of people passing through from all over the world.
 Most airports have made changes to their security protocols (such as allowing passengers to carry containers of hand sanitizer up to 12 oz., or asking passengers to keep frequently touched personal items inside their carryons when putting them through the security scanner, rather than putting those items in the trays).
 Passengers are also asked to social distance at security, and while queing up for ticket counters, flights, or deplaning.

 Complying with these new restrictions is a good way to stay safe when flying – so is packing your own disinfecting wipes and using them to clean door handles, tray tables, and so on.
 But now might also be a good time to consider rail travel or a road trip instead.

 Preventing the spread of COVID-19 is a shared responsibility.
 Millions of people are dependent on tourism for their livelihoods – but opening their doors puts them and their fellow citizens at risk.
 So, if a country welcomes you, the decent thing to do is to comply with its requirements, not present it with a new outbreak.